niceyeti/tutornetes/README.md

 ## About

-The difficult part of learning Kubernetes and CNCF components is learning and configuring the many resources required.
-You dip in a toe only to get swept away by the tide of components, languages, and development tools!
+The difficult part of learning Kubernetes and CNCF components is simply configuring the many resources required.
+You dip in a toe only to get swept away by the tide of components, languages, and development tools.
 On the other hand, learning 'all' of DevSecOps is such a rapidly moving target that a flexible dev/learning environment and a positive attitude toward learning carry one further than any certification.

 This repo provides a template for developing k8s clusters and cloud applications using k3d, istio, helm, and tilt.
 The base environment allows you to run a complete k8s cluster locally under k3d, with live updates using tilt, and a bunch of devsecops bells and whistles built into the devcontainer and tilt artifacts for cluster security scanning with kubescape.